icon

 Is Glycolic Acid In Skincare Safe?

 In our blog we like to investigate some of the hot topics in beauty and skincare.
 A lot of our themes come from cosmetic trends, but also from discussions and chats with our customers, which we love.
 A question that comes up a lot is a request for Nakin to develop a face toner with glycolic acid in.
 We know that a lot of skincare brands have one in their range.
 So, following so many requests we have investigated it thoroughly, especially regarding seeing if glycolic acid is safe to use in skincare.
 At Nakin we only produce natural skincare using high performance plant actives, as these are fabulous for skin without any concerns.
 After researching using glycolic acid in skincare we decided that it is a not an ingredient that we can use.
 It’s not that it is highly toxic, but it can cause disruption and irritation to skin which is not something that we can support.
 Take a look at our reasons below.
-At Nakin we believe in only using active plant ingredients in our anti-ageing products, that help skin to flourish and thrive.
+At Nakin we believe in using as many active plant ingredients as possible in our anti-ageing products, that help skin to flourish and thrive.

 What Is Glycolic Acid?